-Environmental cleanup of soil and groundwater continues at the former Defense Supply Center Philadelphia, (DSCP) located at 2800 South 20th Street, Philadelphia, PA.
-Owned and operated by the United States Department of Defense from 1918 to 1999, the DSCP managed procurement and distribution of food, clothing and medical supplies for the armed forces.
-Production of finished textile products continued at DSCP from the 1940s to 1994.
+The former Defense Supply Center Philadelphia (DSCP) is located at 2800 South 20th Street, Philadelphia, PA.
+Owned and operated by the United States Department of Defense from 1918 to 1999, the DSCP managed procurement and distribution of food, clothing, and medical supplies to all branches of the armed forces, authorized federal agencies, and foreign countries.
+Production of finished textile products for the United States Armed Forces continued at DSCP from the 1940s to 1994.
 In 1993, the Base Realignment and Closure (BRAC) Commission recommended closure of the DSCP.
 In 1999, all operations at the facility ceased.

 Earlier environmental investigations in 1987 detected light non-aqueous phase liquid (LNAPL) or petroleum contamination in groundwater at the site.
-Due to known groundwater impacts and resulting remediation efforts; air rights at the site, defined as 10 feet below ground surface and above, were transferred to the Philadelphia Authority for Industrial Development (PAID) in 2001.
-While the United States Army retained subsurface property rights, PAID transferred the air rights for redevelopment opportunities.
+Due to known groundwater impacts and resulting remediation efforts, air rights at the site, defined as 10 feet below ground surface and above, were transferred to the Philadelphia Authority for Industrial Development (PAID) in 2001.
+While the United States Army retained the subsurface property rights, PAID transferred the air rights for redevelopment opportunities.

-The former DSCP area is now a mixed industrial and residential area, commonly referred to as Quartermaster Plaza.
-A large refinery, closed in 2019, is located to the west.
-To the east, are residential areas.
-To the north, are industrial and commercial facilities.
+The former DSCP is located in a mixed industrial and residential area commonly referred to as Quartermaster Plaza.
+A collection of businesses including retail, whole sale, restaurants, and other enterprises now occupy most of the former DSCP.
+A large refinery, closed in 2019, is located to the west; to the east, are residential areas; to the north, are industrial and commercial facilities.
 The Philadelphia Housing Authority (PHA) previously owned the former military housing area called Passyunk Homes to the south.
 This property was sold for redevelopment, though an office and storage facility are still operated by PHA.